Dodge Dakota Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates estimated Dodge Dakota insurance rates for additional coverage choices and driver risks.
+The chart below illustrates estimated Dodge Dakota insurance rates for different risk profiles and scenarios.

 • The lowest rate with discounts is $600

-• The estimated price for the average middle-age driver using $500 deductibles is $964
+• The average rate for the average middle-age driver with $500 deductibles is $964

-• At-risk drivers with multiple violations and an at-fault accident could pay at least $2,064 or more
+• Higher-risk drivers with multiple violations and an at-fault accident could pay upwards of $2,064 or more

 View Chart as Image